Connecting to Okta using the LDAP Interface

 - Unix or Linux-based PAM authentication is not supported.

 - Only Okta users and groupsGroups allow you to organize your end users and the apps they can access.
 Assigning apps to large sets of end users is made easier with groups. are supported.
-AD Groups are not returned.
+AD Groups and AppAn abbreviation of application.
+Essentially, it is a web-based site used to perform any number of specific tasks, and requires authentication from end users by signing in. groups are not returned.

 - Ability to search on memberOf results in longer search times.